 because we've been following the one ninja the whole show; and we know nothing

 about any of the 10,000

 .
-On the other hand, when the villain comes, he's gonna put up an actual fight, because we know who he is, what he wants, and may even have developed sympathies for him as well.
+On the other hand, when the villain comes, he'll pose a genuine threat, because we know who he is, what he wants, and may even have developed sympathies for him as well

 is likelier to survive

 .
 This is also why the Littlest Cancer Patient